Since 2017, Mukhtiar has been recommended in Chambers UK Bar Guide for his employment work. His depth of

-Mukhtiar has a particular interest in whistleblowing and discrimination and lectures on these topics.
+Mukhtiar has a particular interest in whistleblowing and discrimination disputes.
+He attracted worldwide

 Mukhtiar can assist with all types of disputes, including:

 - Discrimination including disability and all types of harassment

 - The Senior Managers Regime

 - Restrictive covenants, including urgent injunctions

 - Breach of confidence

 - Long-term sickness absence